-Some people feel good in one-on-one conversation but they feel nervous around a group of people.
+Some people feel good in a one-on-one conversation, but they feel nervous around a group of people.

 Don’t interrupt people while they’re talking.
-And most important support what they’re saying by nodding your head or saying “yes”.
+And most importantly, support what they’re saying by nodding your head or saying “yes”.

 You told a joke and your friends laughed.
 You feel great.
 Well, that’s my tip for you, laugh more.
 Be more expressive.

 Empathy is the ability to put yourself in another person’s shoes.